Claiming the Lost Self: Conclusion

 Wholeness is not self-display.
 It is alignment.
 Her decisions now rise from what she values.
 Her voice carries her real perspective.
 When she does not know enough, she says so without apology.
 When she knows she is right, she speaks without softening herself.
 She stands without hardening and as herself.

 This is moral intelligence in daily life.
-She no longer participates in what contradicts her inner truth.
-She no longer edits herself to avoid causing discomfort to others.
-She chooses her direction based on integrity rather than fear.
+She no longer participates in activities that contradict her inner truth.
+She no longer self-censors to avoid causing others discomfort.
+She chooses her direction based on integrity rather than fear..
+Her life turns from avoidance toward truth.
+A vital dimension of claiming the lost self is the reorganization of relationships.

 A New Field of Relationship